Toward a Physical Theory of Intelligence: Intelligence and Generalised Dissipation: The Physical Drive for Cognition

-The metriplectic formulation together with the preceding conjecture supports viewing intelligence as a process of constrained entropy maximisation.
-In open systems supplied with persistent free-energy gradients, irreversible information processing enables an agent to selectively access and exploit those gradients, converting them into goal-directed work that ultimately manifests as entropy production in the environment.
-Internal informational structure is maintained not in opposition to entropy production, but precisely because it allows entropy to be produced more effectively under constraints, by reducing wasted dissipation and concentrating irreversible interventions along goal-aligned degrees of freedom.
+The preceding conjecture supports viewing intelligence as a process of highly constrained physical throughput.
+From this macroscopic perspective, goal-directed work is not an extraneous objective superimposed on physical dynamics, but the physical mechanism by which generalised dissipation is organised.
+An intelligent system routes the flow of conserved quantities through structured pathways, thereby maximising the achievable rate of macroscopic export subject to the strict physical limitations of its boundary conditions.

-From this perspective, goal-directed work is not an extraneous objective superimposed on physical dynamics, but the mechanism by which entropy production is organised.
-An intelligent system routes entropy production through structured pathways that are aligned with its goals, thereby maximising the achievable rate of entropy export subject to limitations on dissipation pathways, actuation bandwidth, and the physical cost of irreversible information processing.
-Intelligence therefore increases when a larger fraction of the total entropy production enabled by the system is realised through controlled, task-relevant interactions with the environment rather than through unstructured or redundant dissipation.
+This view situates intelligent behaviour within a broader tendency observed in nonequilibrium physics, wherein open systems evolve toward dynamical configurations that increase throughput subject to constraints \cite{dewar2003information,seifert2012stochastic}.
+What distinguishes intelligent agents is that by developing internal predictive CCE structure and reversible control, they unlock complex pathways that simple, unstructured systems cannot reach.

-This view situates intelligent behaviour within a broader tendency observed in nonequilibrium physics.
-Many open systems evolve toward dynamical configurations that increase entropy production subject to their constraints, as documented across physical and biological settings \cite{dewar2003information,seifert2012stochastic}.
-Intelligent agents are no exception.
-What distinguishes them is not a departure from this tendency, but the manner in which it is realised: by developing internal predictive structure and control, they expand the set of accessible dissipation pathways and increase the rate at which environmental free energy can be released in a structured, goal-aligned way.
+An instructive analogy comes from nonequilibrium fluid dynamics.
+When a fluid is driven by a steep thermal gradient, it spontaneously transitions from unstructured heat conduction into highly organised, circulating geometric patterns known as Rayleigh-Bénard convection cells.
+The fluid does not choose to self-organise; rather, these coherent macroscopic structures emerge because they represent the most effective dynamical geometry for maximising heat transport (gradient degradation) under the specific boundary constraints of the system.